 Fall 2025: Queer Fibre Arts News Roundup

-A curated collection of exhibitions, activism, and community quilting from September through early November 2025
+Exhibitions, activism, and community quilting from September through early November 2025.

 Across the Atlantic, the TextielMuseum in Tilburg launched "Haus of fibre" on National Coming Out Day (October 10, running through March 14, 2026).
-This ambitious co-creation project with four queer artists – Nixie Van Laere, Célio Braga, Chathuri Nissansala, and Yamuna Forzani – presents textiles as powerful tools for queer identity and activism.
-The exhibition includes Walter Van Beirendonck's 'Silent Secrets' rug exploring gay identity and Ada Maricia Patterson's installation addressing the intersection of trans/queer experience with climate change.
+A co-creation project with four queer artists – Nixie Van Laere, Célio Braga, Chathuri Nissansala, and Yamuna Forzani – presents textiles as powerful tools for queer identity and activism.
+The exhibition includes Walter Van Beirendonck's 'Silent Secrets' rug exploring gay identity and Ada Maricia Patterson's installation on trans and queer experience and climate change.

 'Family portrait' by Nixie Van Laere.
 Photo: Josefina Eikenaar

-Jeffrey Gibson's "the space in which to place me" closed its run at The Broad in Los Angeles (ending September 28), marking the Indigenous queer artist's first solo museum show in Southern California.
-Adapted from his acclaimed U.S. Pavilion at the 2024 Venice Biennale, Gibson's textile banners and beadwork weave together personal identity, queer theory, and Native art traditions.
+Jeffrey Gibson's "the space in which to place me" closed its run at The Broad in Los Angeles (ending September 28), marking his first solo museum show in Southern California.
+The work was adapted from his U.S. Pavilion at the 2024 Venice Biennale.

 The University of Central Arkansas made headlines with their October display featuring the world premiere of a new panel created by "Project Runway" alum Korto Momolu.
 The opening reception on October 21 also featured Hot Springs Poet Laureate Kai Coggin, bringing together fashion, poetry, and remembrance.